How are public libraries funded?

 Sanilac County Library Millage

 2/10ths of a mill has been levied since 1984 and is distributed to the libraries that serve Sanilac County residents.
 The purpose of this millage is to supplement declining revenue and offset the rising costs of operating expenses.
-The money is divided per capita per library service area to the eight Sanilac County libraries.
+This revenue is divided per capita per library service area to the eight Sanilac County libraries.
 This millage is renewalable every four years and may be affected by the Headlee Amendment.
-Sanilac District Library received. $34,987.28 in 2012.
-This millage may also be affected by the Headlee Amendment.
-The millage has declined in the past few years due to reduced property values and population.
-The county library millage provides approximately 21% of Sanilac District Library’s revenue, which is the equivalent of the entire book and materials budget.
+Sanilac District Library received $37,530.35 in 2018.
+The millage income varies according to property values, the Headlee Amendment and population size.
+The county library millage provides approximately 22% of Sanilac District Library’s revenue, which is the equivalent of the entire book and materials budget.

 Penal Fines are collected within each county in Michigan for violations of state penal laws, such as speeding.
 Penal fines are distributed per capita to the libraries within each county.
 The amount of the fine is determined at the discretion of the district court judge.
 Local government ordinances have diverted these funds away from libraries and higher court costs have caused a decline in penal fines. $13,085.81 was received in 2018. ($18,128.15 was received in 2011 and $19,179.69 in 2010).
 Penal fines accounted for 0.08% of the library's income.

 In order to qualify for State Aid, libraries must receive at least 3/10ths of a mill in local support.
 Libraries must also complete a list of minimum requirements for open hours and staff.

 Half of State Aid is required by law to be paid to a library cooperative as membership dues.
 Public Act 89 states that libraries should receive $1.50 per capita.
 State Aid was only fully funded once in 1998 and has decreased ever since. $3,208.28 was received in 2018, 73¢ per capita.
 In 2007, Sanilac District Library received $3,592.60, which equals 79¢ per capita. $2,967.22 was received in 2008, 66¢ per capita. $1,793.00 was received in 2010, 39¢ per capita.
 Libraries must rely on local funding to stay in operation.
 State Aid provided .02% of SDL's revenue.